 Chicken for breakfast?!
 Oh yeah!
 Chicken and Waffles is a classic comfort food breakfast, and we’re showing you the best way to make it.

 The origins of chicken and waffles are hotly contested.
 Some think it’s from jazz clubs like the Wells Supper Club in Harlem in the 1930s.
-To think that the likes of Sammy Davis Jr. or Duke Ellington were enjoying the same dish makes it an instant time traveller, which is probably the coolest part of the dish regardless of its origins.
+To think that the likes of Sammy Davis Jr. or Duke Ellington were enjoying the same dish makes it an instant time traveler, which is probably the coolest part of the dish regardless of its origins.

 Others think it’s a classic from the south created by African-Americans.
 Frying chicken was a classic Sunday dish.
 This was usually eaten with different types of quick bread like biscuits or corn bread which lends its way into waffles.